naiyoma/docs-fern/fern/api/docs/comparison-with-openapi.md

 As we continue to build Fern, our ability to control the format is invaluable.
-For example, we're adding support for asynchronous / bi-directional protocols (e.g. websockets) which is not possible in OpenAPI.
+For example, we're adding support for asynchronous / bi-directional protocols (e.g., websockets) which is not possible in OpenAPI.

 ## Quality of code generation